Sorana Cîrstea: 2021: Istanbul Cup title, top 10 win

-2022: Australian Open and Indian Wells fourth rounds
+2022: Australian Open fourth round

 Cîrstea started her 2022 season at the first edition of the Melbourne Summer Set 2.
 Seeded fifth, she lost in the second round to eventual champion Amanda Anisimova.
 Seeded ninth at the Adelaide International 2, she was defeated in the first round by Anhelina Kalinina.

 Ranked No. 38 at the Australian Open, she beat 20th seed, Petra Kvitová, for the second straight year in the first round.
-She then beat 10th seed, Anastasia Pavlyuchenkova, in the third round to reach the fourth round for the second time in her career.
-She ended up losing to seventh seed, Iga Świątek, in three sets.
+She then beat 10th seed Anastasia Pavlyuchenkova, in the third round to reach the fourth round for the second time in her career.
+She ended up losing to seventh seed Iga Świątek, in three sets.

 Cîrstea lost in the second round of the St. Petersburg Trophy to second seed and eventual champion, Anett Kontaveit.
 In Doha, she was eliminated from the tournament in the second round by fifth seed and two-time finalist, Garbiñe Muguruza.
 Seeded second at the Lyon Open, she was ousted in the semifinals by Dayana Yastremska.

-Seeded 26th at the Indian Wells Masters, she reached the fourth round where she lost to 24th seed and 2015 champion, Simona Halep.
-Seeded 24th at the Miami Open, she was defeated in the second round by Shuai Zhang.
+Seeded 26th at the Indian Wells Open, she reached the fourth round where she lost to 24th seed and 2015 champion, Simona Halep.
+Seeded 24th at the Miami Open, she was defeated in the second round by Zhang Shuai.

 Cîrstea began her clay-court season at the İstanbul Cup.
 Seeded second and the defending champion, she made it to the semifinals where she fell to third seed Veronika Kudermetova.
 In Madrid, she was beaten in the first round by Spaniard Nuria Párrizas Díaz.
 At the Italian Open, she lost in the first round to ninth seed and eventual finalist, Ons Jabeur.
 Seeded third and last year finalist at the Internationaux de Strasbourg, she was defeated in the first round by qualifier, Ekaterina Makarova, in three sets.

 Seeded 26th at the French Open, she lost in the second round to 2018 finalist Sloane Stephens.

 Cîrstea started her grass-court season at the Birmingham Classic.
-Seeded sixth, she reached the semifinals where she fell to eighth seed Shuai Zhang.
+Seeded sixth, she reached the semifinals where she fell to eighth seed Zhang Shuai.
 In Eastbourne, she retired during her first-round match against Anhelina Kalinina due to illness.
 Seeded 26th at Wimbledon, she lost in the second round to eventual semifinalist Tatjana Maria.

 Seeded fourth at the Prague Open, Cîrstea fell in her first-round match to qualifier Oksana Selekhmeteva.

 Cîrstea began her US Open preparation at the Western & Southern Open in Cincinnati.
 She beat 12th seed, Belinda Bencic, in the first round.
 She lost in the second round to eventual finalist Petra Kvitová.
+After the US Open, she hired former player Thomas Johansson to be her coach.